Fridley station: History

 The double tracked main line for the BNSF Railway transcontinental railroad travels through Fridley after leaving Minneapolis.
 It runs parallel to the Mississippi River.
 The former Northern Pacific Railway and Great Northern Railway parallel main lines form this double track main.
 Fridley had been served by a flag stop station at Mississippi Boulevard between East River Road and University Avenue by both railroads.
 In 1909, A "small shed used jointly as a depot serves the patrons of both roads" was reported.
 The Minneapolis, Anoka and Cuyuna Range Railway, whose tracks ran along East River Road also had a station at Mississippi Boulevard.
 That location is 1/2 mile from the current station.
 One mile further north from the Mississippi Boulevard station was another station called Belt Line Junction.

 With the elimination of commuter service to Anoka, Fridley had not been served by commuter rail.
 Metro Transit buses extend through Fridley.

-The Fridley station was planned as part of the Northstar Commuter rail project.
+Fridley station was planned as part of the Northstar Line project.
 The cost of construction was $9.9 million.
 The station was eliminated to save money because of a federal funding shortage.
 In late October 2008, the Counties Transit Improvement Board, which oversees spending of the new quarter-cent transit sales tax approved this year by the Minnesota state Legislature and five Twin Cities metro-area counties, decided to make the Fridley project one of its first funding priorities.

 The connecting tunnel was completed by BNSF Railway crews over the Memorial Day weekend in May 2008 because the City of Fridley committed money to the project and spent $3.2 million to acquire 10 acre for parking.

 Third main line

-The Fridley station is at the westbound yard limit of the BNSF Railway Northtown classification yard.
+Fridley station was at the westbound yard limit of the BNSF Railway Northtown classification yard.
 There are multiple rail sidings in the area on both sides of the double track main line.
-The current station has only one side of the platform in use, requiring the Northstar train to be on that track when traveling inbound to or outbound from Minneapolis.
+The station had only one side of the platform in use, requiring the Northstar train to be on that track when traveling inbound to or outbound from Minneapolis.
 Trains cross to and from that track at Coon Creek Junction.
 The eventual plan is that BNSF will construct a third main line in the area, running from East Interstate (the bridge over Interstate 694) to Coon Creek Junction in Coon Rapids.
 This is a Transportation Investments Generating Economic Recovery (TIGER) grant application submitted to the American Recovery and Reinvestment Act.
 The third main line would improve capacity on the busiest rail corridor in the Twin Cities metropolitan area.
 In July 2009, this segment hosted 63 trains per day, before the 12 daily trips for Northstar are added.
 At Coon Creek Junction, 12 trains per day cut off to the Duluth line.
-The completion of the third main line will include construction of the Foley Boulevard station and allow for 22 more passenger trains per day for Northstar, the proposed Northern Lights Express, Amtrak, and possibly other services.
+The completion of the third main line would include construction of the Foley Boulevard station and would allow for 22 more passenger trains per day for the proposed Northern Lights Express, Amtrak, and possibly other services.